sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

   Mockito.verify(MockedObject).someMethodOnTheObject(someParametersToTheMethod);
   verifies that the methods you called on your mocked object are indeed called.
-  If they weren't called, or called with the wrong parameters, or called the wrong number of times, they would fail your test.
+  If they weren't called, or called with the wrong parameters, or called the incorrect number of times, they would fail your test.

 - (Why you want to use verify method?)
   The correctness of the unit test of the target class is based on the